-Feeding tube does not mean the end of the world
+Feeding tubes does not mean the end of the world.

 way.
 Despite certain organ disabilities you are living with.
 This will affect all facets of your life.
 But it will still allow you to do your daily activities in a normal way.
 Let’s learn the art of living a normal life with a feeding tube.
 Here is how:

 Change your sleeping position.
 You will have to change your favorite sleeping position.
-For this, we need to teach our loved ones, to either sleep on their back or on the side.
+For this, we need to teach our loved ones to either sleep on their back or the side.

 Ask for help with daily activities.
 Normal activities can get difficult.
 The tube can actually come in the way of normal activities.
 We can help our loved one with their daily routine until they slowly get to adjust to the tube.

 Traveling will be a bit different.
 Carry an extra feeding bag for traveling.
 If you want to travel by air, you must then get consent from the doctor.

 Bathing and Pools can be a challenge.
 Take special precautions while bathing.
 And avoid all public pools to cut the risk of infection of any kind.

 Call your health care provider.

-The skin around the area of the tube has turned red in color and is warm to touch.
+The skin around the tube area has turned red in color and is warm to the touch.

-There is more drainage than usual and has a foul smell.
+There is more drainage than usual, and it has a foul smell.

-There is a change in the color of drainage and is coffee-colored.
+There is a change in the color of drainage, and it is coffee-colored.